riscv/sail-riscv/README.md

 and [privileged](https://github.com/rems-project/riscv-isa-manual/blob/sail/release/riscv-privileged-sail-draft.pdf)
 specifications that include the Sail formal definitions are available in the sail branch of this [risc-v-isa-manual repository](https://github.com/rems-project/riscv-isa-manual/tree/sail).
+The process to perform this inclusion is explained [here](https://github.com/rems-project/riscv-isa-manual/blob/sail/README.SAIL).

 This is one of [several formal models](https://github.com/riscv/ISA_Formal_Spec_Public_Review/blob/master/comparison_table.md) that were compared within the
 [RISC-V ISA Formal Spec Public Review](https://github.com/riscv/ISA_Formal_Spec_Public_Review).